Fast-Food Chains Back Away From Limits On Whom They Hire

 "We have a lot more fast-food chains that were investigating and that we expect to come to the table and sign similar deals, and if they don't, we will litigate," he said.

-Princeton economist Alan Krueger has written about the prevalence of no-poach agreements in most franchise operations, and says 80 percent of fast-food chains include such agreements.
+Princeton economist Alan Krueger has written about the prevalence of no-poach agreements in most franchise operations and says 80 percent of fast-food chains include such agreements.
 In franchised industries more generally, about 58 percent include similar restrictions.

-"I think it's a major accomplishment," Kreuger says of the concessions.
+"I think it's a major accomplishment," Krueger says of the concessions.
 He says such restrictions make the labor market work inefficiently, keeping wages artificially low.

 "I think it's very hard to come up with a sound business justification for this practice, other than reducing competition for workers," he says.